ryokbys/nap-doc/docs/install.md

-### Fujitsu Fortran in FX?
+### Fujitsu Fortran in Flow-FX

-It is easier to compile on the computation node not on the login node.
-Since there are some difference about configuring/compiling on those nodes.
-To configure and compile the *pmd*, first you need to login to a computation node by doing `pjsub --interact`.

-    $ pjsub --interact
-    or
-    $ pjsub --interact -L rscgrp=fx-interactive,node=1  <== in case of flow-fx@nagoya-u
+Since some time ago the compilation had become failed on computation node, so one has to compile on login node using cross-compilers as follows,

-    $ ./configure --prefix=$(pwd) FCFLAGS="-O3"
+    $ ./configure --prefix=$(pwd) FCFLAGS="-Kfast" --host=sparc64
-    $ cd pmd
-    $ make pmd
+    $ make pmd fitpot
     $ exit

-!!!
-Note
-    In case that the `configure` returns errors and exit without completing the configuration and the error message is related to cross compilation, you may need to add an option like `--host=sparc64` to the above command line.
+The option `--host=sparc64` is required to specify which architecture is targeted by the execution file.

 ### Fujitsu Fortran in CX400